FelixOnline/v2/content/articles/2013-3-7-getting-to-the-points-of-lichtenstein.md

  - /arts/3447/getting-to-the-points-of-lichtenstein
 imported: true
 comments:
+ - value: >
- - Well this is embarrassing Apparently nobody gets puns any more  Lichtenstein was famous for making use of Pointillism Points get it A joke so stealthy it flies under the radar of humorAt least get the spelling right in the title so i actually fell like reading the articlefeel hahaYoure the hero Felix needs not the one it deservesAbove comment is aimed at you Charles Thomas
+     Well this is embarrassing... ,Apparently nobody gets puns any more.
+Lichtenstein was famous for making use of Pointillism.
+Points.... get it.
+A joke so stealthy it flies under the radar of humor.,At least get the spelling right in the title so i actually fell like reading the article...,*feel haha,You're the hero Felix needs, not the one it deserves.,Above comment is aimed at you, Charles Thomas

 # Article Taxonomies
 categories: